amohapatra3/chat-bot/README.md

+This code is for an assignment part of CS 571-Building User Interfaces at UW-Madison.
+Instructions provided below.
 # Basic Setup

 We have elected to provide the option to fetch from a local instance of the endpoint, because a Dialogflow intent has an inflexible timeout deadline of 5 seconds, and some students may not have a 5 second latency to our online endpoint.